Jules Sherriff on the steps at Cabrillo College on Nov. 22, 2021.

 Cabrillo College enrollment declines, but rate lower than statewide

-Faculty and students hike the steps on Cabrillo College campus on Nov.
-22, 2021, in Aptos
+Faculty and students hike the steps on Cabrillo College campus on Monday in Aptos.

 Between fall 2019 and fall 2020, the California Community Colleges system saw an enrollment decline of 14.8% — a result of the wide-ranging impacts of the COVID-19 pandemic.
 Read what Cabrillo’s president told Lookout’s Hillary Ojeda about his school’s lower rate.